BTCxZelko/Guides/README.md

 > A Ronin was a samurai warrior in feudal Japan without a master or lord — known as a daimyo.
 A samurai could become a ronin in several different ways: his master might die or fall from power or the samurai might lose his master's favor or patronage and be cast off.

+> Miyamoto Musashi, also known as Shinmen Takezō, Miyamoto Bennosuke or, by his Buddhist name, Niten Dōraku, was a Japanese swordsman, philosopher, strategist, writer and rōnin.
+Musashi, as he was often simply known, became renowned through stories of his unique double-bladed swordsmanship and undefeated record in his 61 duels.

 Be Your own MASTER!

 # What is Samourai Dojo?